CircuitVerse/CircuitVerseDocs/docs/annotation.md

 ## Rectangle

-If you ever feel the need to highlight or mark a specific portion of your circuit, you can use *Rectangle*, by navigating through `Misc -> Rectangle`and just drag & drop it to the required place.
-You can change it's dimensions by using the properties menu.
+If you ever feel the need to highlight or mark a specific portion of your circuit, you can use *Rectangle*, by navigating through `Misc -> Rectangle` and just drag & drop it to the required place.
+You can change its dimensions by using the properties menu.

 ![Rectangle Location](/images/rectangle_navigate.png)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     ![Properties Menu](/images/properties_rect.png)